 On Radiolab, Krulwich explores "big ideas" and the mysteries of science and life through visceral storytelling.
 The Peabody Award-winning show — which Ira Glass claims “invented a new aesthetic for the medium” — has been praised throughout the intellectual community.
 The National Academy of Sciences, Engineering and Medicine awarded Radiolab its top honor for excellence in communicating science to the general public.
 The show’s podcasts are downloaded over five million times each month.
 Slate named a 2004 episode of Radiolab #7 in their list of the 25 Best Podcast Episodes Ever.

 Krulwich illustrates hard-to-see concepts in science with anything at his disposal, using drawings, cartoons, videos, and more.
-Early in his career, he applied his signature style to technology and economics as well as science.
+Earlier in his career, he applied his signature style to technology and economics as well as science.
 Over the years, he has explored the structure of DNA with a banana; created his own Italian Opera, “Ratto Interesso,” to explain how the Federal Reserve regulates interest rates; and explained arbitrage by wearing Groucho glasses.
 He currently explores these issues through drawings, cartoons, videos, and more on his National Geographic blog, "Curiously Krulwich."

 “I like talking about big ideas, and I especially like creating images that will keep those ideas in peoples’ heads for hours, days, even months,” Krulwich says.